 What Happens During the Procedure?

 After developing an individualized treatment plan for your breast reduction, Dr. Fusi and Dr. Craig will meet you at a certified surgery center on the day of your breast reduction surgery.
 Once you have settled in, a trained anesthesiologist will administer anesthesia for your comfort.
-During your surgery, Dr. Fusi or Dr. Craig will:
+During your surgery, our doctors will:

 - Make a keyhole, circular, or inverted T incision based on your breast anatomy.